 Once you secure approval, optimize the experience for maximum executive satisfaction:

 Content Distribution: Record the presentation (with speaker permission) for future reference and broader team sharing.
-Many organizations use keynote recordings as onboarding content for new hires.
+Many organizations use keynote recordings as onboarding content for new hires or share them with teams who couldn't attend the live event.

 The Strategic Advantage of Professional Speaker Bureaus